efdourado/c/README.md

 ## 3.1 15 Puzzle

-Terminal version of the sliding puzzle where you arrange tiles 1–15 in order
+terminal version of the sliding puzzle where you arrange tiles 1–15 in order

 **Run:**